LanguageMachines/LuigiNLP/README.rst

         #Parameters for this task
         language = Parameter()

-        #this is the input slot for plaintext files, input slots are always set
+        #this is the input slot for plaintext files, input slots are connected
-        #to None and are connected to output slots of other tasks by a workflow
+        to output slots of other tasks by a workflow #component in_txt = InputSlot()
-        #component
-        in_txt = None

         #Define an output slot, output slots are methods that start with out_
         def out_tok(self):
             #Output slots should call outputforminput() to automatically derive the output file
-            #from the input file, typically by removing the input extension and
+            #from the input file, typically by stripping the specified
-            #adding a new *and distinct* output extension.
+            extension form the input and adding a new *and distinct* output extension.
 The inputformat
             #parameter must correspond to an input slot (in_txt in this case).
             #If an outputdir parameter is defined in the task, it is automatically
             #supported.
-            return self.outputfrominput(inputformat='txt',inputextension='.txt',outputextension='.tok')
+            return self.outputfrominput(inputformat='txt',stripextension='.txt',addextension='.tok')

         #Define the run method, this will be called to do the actual work
         def run(self):